datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 ## **How it works**

-1. **Gather**: Peacebuilders specify keywords, locations, or other criteria for collecting data from social media and other sources.
+1. **Gather**: Peacebuilders specify keywords, locations, or other criteria for collecting data from social media and other sources such as [ACLED](https://acleddata.com/).

 2. **Classify**: Phoenix’s machine learning models process the incoming data, identifying critical topics, trends, and sentiments.